junxit/us-congress-bills-116/metadata.md

 - 2020-07-21 — Without objection, a motion to reconsider was laid upon the table
 - 2020-08-04 — Received in the Senate.
 - 2020-08-05 — Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 505.
+- 2020-11-16 — Amendment SA 2682 agreed to in Senate by Unanimous Consent.
+- 2020-11-16 — Amendment SA 2682 proposed by Senator McConnell for Senator Inhofe. (consideration: CR S6688; text: CR S6723-6974) In the nature of a substitute.
+- 2020-11-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6688)
+- 2020-11-16 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S6723-6974)
+- 2020-11-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S6723-6974)
+- 2020-11-16 — Senate amendment agreed to: Amendment SA 2682 agreed to in Senate by Unanimous Consent.
+- 2020-11-16 — Senate amendment proposed (on the floor): Amendment SA 2682 proposed by Senator McConnell for Senator Inhofe.(consideration: CR S6688; text: CR S6723-6974)
+- 2020-11-16 — Senate amendment submitted